 Please read and follow these instructions carefully (see the examples in the ‘form examples’ tab).

 Choose the relevant tab – audio, book or film.
-Enter details of your title(s) using the next available line (do not overwrite existing entries!).
+Enter details of your title(s) using the next available line at the bottom of the list (do not overwrite existing entries!).

 Artist, author, band name

 Artist-led dates need to be sortable A-Z by leader’s surname, e.g., Smith, John.
 DON’T PUT JOHN SMITH!
 If no leader, give band name, eg, Weather Report.
 Leave out generics such as quartet, quintet etc.

 Make All Words Initial Caps – like that.

 If no label or number, give artist URL.